All Episodes

 Absolutely nothing.

-In other words, as you just heard, that phone official explain, they've had some kind of massive failure.
+In other words, as you just heard, that phone official explained, they've had some kind of massive failure.

-She has a brother in ICU and trying to get through, and the guest couldn't even get through.
+Rather than I see you and trying to get through and just couldn't even get through.

-So she has no information and no way to get in there.
+So she has no information and no way to get in.

 Okay, then apparently the failure began earlier than I thought.

-And it just kept saying all the circuits were busy, so she just kept trying.
+And it just kept saying all the circus were busy, so she just kept trying.

 Yeah, that's all it says.